thorvg/thorvg/README.md

 <br />
 ## Practices
 ### Tizen
-ThorVG is integrated in [Tizen](https://www.tizen.org) platform as the vector graphics engine, it's being used for vector primitive drawings and scalable image contents such as SVG, Lottie Animation among the Tizen powered products.
+ThorVG is integrated into the [Tizen](https://www.tizen.org) platform as the vector graphics engine.
+It's being used for vector primitive drawings and scalable image contents such as SVG and Lottie Animation among the Tizen powered products.

 <p align="center">
   <img width="798" height="285" src="https://github.com/Samsung/thorvg/blob/master/res/example_tizen.png">